 He shook his head and realizing she couldn’t see his answer, he said, “I can’t hear.
 There’s a block.”

-She pursed her lips together.
-Opposite the flower girl, behind the pillar mirroring the one she leaned upon, an arm made a gesture from behind the gate.
-The gate creaked open and gingerly, the girl slipped through, disappearing behind the stone wall encapsulating the entire estate.
+Irritation sparked, but at the same time, she wasn’t surprised.
+She said nothing.
+Her fingertips pinched her lower lip as she watched the flower girl with various scenarios racing through her mind.
+Opposite her target, she noticed, behind the pillar mirroring the one the pale doll leaned upon, an arm made a gesture from behind the gate.
+The gate creaked open and gingerly, the girl slipped through, disappearing behind the edge of the stone wall encapsulating the entire estate.
 There wasn’t a chance to see who her benefactor had been or to hear if their conversation had been anything of importance.
 Yet, someone hadn’t wanted anyone to hear what they said, not even a prying demon.

 “Sounds suspicious to me,” Harut agreed softly.

 The gate slid shut and even though she couldn’t hear it, she imagined a resounding click.
-No one else showed up to the barred entryway and during the entire exchange between the young woman and her benefactor, the carriage drivers made a point to look the other way.
+No one else showed up to the barred entryway within the next few minutes she watched and she didn’t expect anyone else would.
+During the exchange between the young woman and her benefactor, she had noticed the carriage drivers made a point to look the other way.
 Her eyes surveyed the stable area and somehow, the stable boys had made themselves scarce.
-A few minutes passed and the woman didn’t return.
+A few more minutes passed and the woman didn’t return.

 “How long will you give it?”
 Out of one of her pockets, she withdrew a small purse of silver coins, giving them a tempting shake.
 “I’d say seventy three minutes.”